Robert Penn Warren

-Robert Penn Warren was a very important Southern writer, literary critic, and professor of the last century.
+After he discovered writing, Robert Penn Warren became a very important Southern writer, literary critic, and professor of the last century.
 He wrote novels, poems, and scholarly works about literature.
 He taught at a number of different universities and became a leader in promoting the New Criticism, a different way of interpreting literature which gained popularity during the last century.
 His most famous work, a novel called, All the King’s Men, was made into a movie.

 Warren was born in Guthrie, Kentucky, in l905 and he finished high school by the age of 15.
 He suffered a terrible injury after being hit in the eye by a rock thrown by his brother.
 He eventually lost his eye.
 The same summer that this tragedy occurred, he published his first poem.
 He entered college at age 16.